Thinking Before Running! Efficient Code Generation with Thorough Exploration and Optimal Refinement: Evaluation

 \section{Evaluation}

 Table \ref{tab:rpsvr} illustrates the performance changes of various base LLMs on the MBPP and HumanEval datasets as the Optimal Refinement iteration $n$ increases.
-Table \ref{tab:sota} compares the performance of ThinkCoder and SOTA models, using GPT-4-Turbo as the base LLM.
-Table \ref{fig:lora} presents the performance changes of LLama2-7B before and after fine-tuning with trajectory data collected by ThinkCoder.
+Table \ref{tab:sota1} and Table \ref{tab:sota2} compare the performance of ThinkCoder and SOTA models, using GPT-4-Turbo and GPT-4o as the base LLMs.
+Table \ref{tab:hard} shows great potential on harder benchmarks.
+Table \ref{tab:cost} compares ThinkCoder's computation load with MapCoder at similar settings.
+Table \ref{tab:llama} presents the performance changes of LLama2-7B before and after fine-tuning with trajectory data collected by ThinkCoder.
+Table \ref{tab:ablation} illustrates the ablation study of self-exploration and self-refinement.
 Figure \ref{fig:parameter} shows the impact of changes in the hyperparameter temperature $t$, exploration budget $k$, and refinement iterations $n$ on the Pass@1 and Pass@k metric.
-Figure \ref{fig:max_acc} depicts the trends in the accuracy of generated test cases and generated codes as the optimal refinement iterations in the ThinkCoder increase.
-Table \ref{tab:cost} compares ThinkCoder's computation load with MapCoder at similar settings.
+Figure \ref{fig:max_acc} depicts the trends in the accuracy of generated test cases and codes as the optimal refinement iterations in the ThinkCoder increase.